Anaplastic oligodendroglioma

 Anaplastic oligodendroglioma is a neuroepithelial tumor which is believed to originate from oligodendrocytes, a cell type of the glia.
 In the World Health Organization (WHO) classification of brain tumors, anaplastic oligodendrogliomas are classified as grade III.
-In the course of the disease, they can degenerate into WHO grade IV glioblastoma.
+In the course of the disease, it can degenerate into highly malignant oligodendroglioma, grade IV.
 The vast majority of oligodendrogliomas occur sporadically, without a confirmed cause and without inheritance within a family.

-Signs and symptoms
+Symptoms

+Symptoms of anaplastic oligodendroglioma may include: